Ulmus elliptica: Cultivation

 U. Heyderi, Späth's cultivar name for U. elliptica Koch, appeared in the nursery's catalogues from 1882 as U. Heyderii (later changed to Heyderi), "a new elm from Turkestan".
 It was described as having "large, long, rough, downy leaves".
 One tree was planted in 1896 as U. elliptica, Koch; syns.
 U. Heyderi, Spaeth; U. sibirica, Hort., at the Dominion Arboretum, Ottawa, Canada.
 Späth supplied the Royal Botanic Garden Edinburgh in 1902 with three specimens each of U. fulva [:U. rubra] and U. Heyderi.
 The latter may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
 A tree listed as U. elliptica stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.

 Henry, stressing the differences between U. elliptica and U. rubra, held (1913) that Späth's U. Heyderi was, by some error, U. rubra.
 He believed that U. elliptica Koehne (1893) was described from Späth's U. Heyderi, not from the Caucasus species, and that the U. elliptica of Koehne (1893), of Schneider (1904), and of Ascherson and Graebner (1911), was U. fulva [: U. rubra].
 Späth's 1903 catalogue, indeed, queried whether U. Heyderi was after all synonymous with U. elliptica Koch.
-By 1930 he had removed U. Heyderi from his catalogue but added U. elliptica Koch, as a tree from the Causasus.
+By 1930 he had removed U. Heyderi from his catalogue but added U. elliptica Koch, as a tree from the Caucasus.
 Krussman (1983) concluded that the cultivation status of U. elliptica Koch / U. Heyderi was uncertain, since it had been confused with U. rubra.
 Green in his 'Registration of cultivar names in Ulmus' ignored U. Heyderi, as a species synonym.